MARN-5895/Website/lectures/03_gitandgithub/README.md

 Github is an internet service for software development with git.
 It allows users to have remote repositories linked to local repositores, providing a cloud-based platform for storing and tracking changes to code.

-To begin working with Github, let's visit github.com and create a new repository `receips-NAME`, where NAME is your name:
+To begin working with Github, let's visit github.com and create a new repository `receips`:

 ![](img/newgithubrepo.png)

-    git remove -v
+We can now add the the Github repository as a remote (upstream) repository:

     git remote add origin git@github.com:GITHUB-USERNAME/recipes.git

-where GITHUB-USERNAME is your *Github username*.
+You can verify that this worked using

+    git remote -v

+which should list the address of the remote repository used to push and fetch information from.
 Before we can synchronize the files in our local and remote repositories, we need to create an SSH key/token.
 On your Storrs HPC terminal, type:

     ssh-keygen -t ed25519 -C "EMAIL"